 - As of summer 2020, there are a number of portable toilet facilities close to Tsuru no Yu, for customers of the Mugenkyo ferry.

-- The ferry will run even in rain / windy(ask people to bring their own umbrellas) but may have to cancel appointments in the case of heavy rain.
+- The ferry will run even in case of rain or wind (please bring an umbrella).
+Appointments may be canceled in case of heavy rain.